-1. Connect the USB cable to your projector's USB TypeB port.
+- 1. In the projector's Extended menu, set the USB Type B setting to Link21L. - 2.
+Connect the USB cable to your projector's USB TypeB port.

-- 2. Connect the other end to any available USB port on your computer. - 3.
+- 1 USB TypeB port - 3.
+Connect the other end to any available USB port on your computer. - 4.
 If necessary, configure your computer to work with an external USB mouse.
 See your computer documentation for details.